pd3f/pd3f/README.md

 You need to setup [Docker](https://docs.docker.com/get-docker/).

 You need the `docker-compose.yml` file of this repository.
-You can download it separately or just fetch the whole repository.
+You can download it separately or just fetch the whole repository:

 ```bash
 git clone https://github.com/pd3f/pd3f
 ```

-You need to have ~8 GB of space to store all the software / data to run this.

-The first the server starts it will download the models for the machine learning part.

-## Using the GUI

-You need the `docker-compose.yml` and then run
+Then go to the folder of this repository and run:

 ```bash
 docker-compose up
 ```

-This will download the Docker images and will take a while.
+The first time the `pd3f` starts it will download the Docker images.
+You need to have ~8 GB of space to store all the software / data to run this.

+## Using the GUI

+The first time you upload a PDF, `pd3f` will download some large languages models.
 After it's finished access the Web-based GUI at <http://localhost:1616>.

 After uploading a PDF you will get redirected to a web page displaying progress / results of the job.